 Studies have shown that Type 1 diabetes patients who consume high-fiber meals have low blood sugar levels.
 Type 2 diabetes patients who eat the same diet have been able to improve their lipid levels, blood sugar levels, and insulin levels.
 A cup of blueberries contains approximately 3.6 grams of fiber.

-A study found in BMJ from 2013 showed that certain fruit could reduce the risk of type 2 diabetes in adults.
+A study published in the BMJ in 2013 showed that certain fruits could reduce the risk of type 2 diabetes in adults.

 During this study, 6.5 percent of participants developed diabetes.
 However, the researchers discovered that eating three meals of grapes, blueberries, apples, raisins, or pears a week reduces the risk of type 2 diabetes by seven percent.